 The severity of this problem typically depends on the type of animal species involved, the number of animals present, and how long they lived there.
 That’s why proper decontamination and odor removal are essential to eliminate pathogens and terrible smells.

-Metro Wildlife and Pest Control offer decontamination and odor removal services to residents of South Carolina, North Carolina; Savannah, Georgia; and Jacksonville, Florida.
+Metro Wildlife and Pest Control offer decontamination and odor removal services to residents of South Carolina.
 This post explores what decontamination and odor removal are all about.

 The primary purpose of decontamination is to remove waste materials left behind by nuisance materials.
 These waste materials include droppings, urine, and nesting materials, as they can serve as a source of several diseases.